Xilinx/Vitis-AI/tools/Vitis-AI-Quantizer/vai_q_pytorch/README.md

 Refer to Vitis AI document for more information on deployment.

 **Note:**<br>
 If pytorch version you installed < 1.4, import pytorch_nndct before torch in your script.
-This is cuased by a pytorch bug before version 1.4.
+This is caused by a pytorch bug before version 1.4.
 Refer to Pytorch github issue [28536](https://github.com/pytorch/pytorch/pull/28536) and [19668](https://github.com/pytorch/pytorch/issues/19668) for details.
 ```python
 import pytorch_nndct